HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README.md

 6) When server is finally ready for serving, it will say `Application Startup Complete.
 INFO:     Uvicorn running on http://0.0.0.0.:8000`
-7) (Optional) User can run the `bash./perftest.sh` script in a separate terminal to run a quick benchmark to get some metrics like example below:
+7) (Optional) User can run the `docker exec vllm-server /workdir/perftest.sh` script in a separate terminal to run a quick benchmark to get some metrics like example below:
 <pre>
 ============ Serving Benchmark Result ============